Healthy Homes Assessment Taita

 Draught Stopping Taita

-Draughts are a major cause of dropping temperatures within houses.
-A draughty house is more expensive to heat, resulting in wasted energy and resulting in higher bills.
+Draughts increase the likelihood of dropping temperatures within houses.
+A humid house costs more to heat, resulting in wasted energy and increased bills.

-If you can feel external air entering or an unobstructed draught coming from a gap or hole and you can feel it, it’s likely a crack or an opening that needs sealing in any way.
-Cracks or gaps with large gaps must be sealed permanently.
-Gaps greater than 3mm that allow air in or out of the house need to be sealed.
-For instance, if an open fireplace isn’t being used, it can cause draughts and must be sealed from.
-Landlords and property managers are responsible for making sure that draughts from the fireplace are removed whenever imaginable.
+If you can feel external air flowing in or an unobstructed draught coming from a gap or hole that is, it is probably a gap or hole that needs sealing in some way.
+Cracks or gaps with large gaps must be stopped permanently.
+Any gaps greater than 3mm that let air into or out into the house require to be sealed.
+For example, if the open fireplace is not in use, it can create draughts.
+This should be shut from.
+Property managers and landlords are accountable for making sure that such draughts are squelched whenever imaginable.

-You don’t need to block holes or gaps in the building.
-For instance, small gaps around windows and doors could be required to allow movement of the structure when the household heats and cools, so that they are able to be opened and closed rather than being stuck.
-We will check every window and door in the Healthy Homes assessment of your rental property.
+You don’t require to block off holes or gaps that are part of the building.
+For example, tiny gaps around windows and doors might be necessary to allow for the movement of the building as the home heats and cools, to allow them to be shut and opened, rather than being stuck.
+We will examine every window and door as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections